SAP-archive/BUILD/Contributing.md

 **About This Document**: Project Norman is composed of the numerous <a href="#Useful Links"> Project Norman Sub-Projects</a>, each of which have their own repository.
 This document describes how to make contributions to any of these sub-projects.

+So you want to contribute to a Project Norman sub-project?
+Good choice!
+There is lots of scope for contribution, and there's plenty to do!

 Looking for a good place to start?
 Check out this brief video (3 mins) for an <b> overview of what and how to contribute </b>  to Project Norman!

 <a href="https://www.youtube.com/watch?v=00gtlQlrkT8&feature=youtu.be